codi0/fstage/README.md

-	Fstage.copy(input)  //creates a deep copy of the input Fstage.debounce(callback, waitMs = 100)  //limits the rate at which the callback is executed Fstage.ready(callback)  //delays executing callback until DOM is ready Fstage.hash(string|array|object)  //converts input into a numeric hash Fstage.deviceId(uid = '')  //creates hash using versionless user agent and optional user identifier
+	Fstage.copy(input)  //creates a deep copy of the input Fstage.debounce(callback, waitMs = 100)  //limits the rate at which the callback is executed Fstage.ready(callback)  //delays executing callback until DOM is ready Fstage.isEmpty(input)  //checks whether javascript variable of any type is empty Fstage.hash(string|array|object)  //converts input into a numeric hash Fstage.deviceId(uid = '')  //creates hash using versionless user agent and optional user identifier